 Pro tip: If the Listening Room is sold out, 12th and Porter and 3rd and Lindsley are two other songwriters-only spots to check out.

 If you're throwing a traditional Nash Bash, you simply can't skip the Country Music Hall of Fame.
 Make your visit interactive by taking a class — you can learn to play the fiddle, learn the 101 on songwriting, or write your own lyrics at one of the many educational opportunities.

 Bar hopping through lower Broadway can get crowded — and quite packed with tourists.
 For more of a local vibe, head over to Midtown (just a five-minute Uber or Lyft ride from downtown).
 Start the night at The Patterson House to sip cocktails in a speakeasy, Prohibition-style setting, then bop around through Winners, Losers, Red Door, and Rebar — four local spots crammed into two blocks.

 Trying to squeeze a workout in while visiting Nashville?
 Stop by Miss Fit Academy to try a pole dancing or aerial fitness class.
 Be sure to make "Let's get Nashty" workout tanks or T-shirts so you can take a fun group photo afterward.

 Nashville has transformed into the top destination for bachelorette parties (yes, it swept past Vegas for the #1 spot!).
 To plan your ultimate itinerary for a weekend trip to Music City, be sure to download the BACH app to your phone.

 On the BACH app, you can split the cost of your pedal tour, vote on whether to see the Grand Ole Opry or the Ryman, and message your crew if you get separated on Broadway.
-For the best Nashville experience ever, download the free BACH app today.
+For the best Nashville experience ever, download the free BACH app and start your Nashville bachelorette party planning today.